turingschool-examples/elevator_challenge/README.md

 # Elevator Challenge

 ## Description
 For this challenge, you will be implementing Javascript code to represent an elevator picking up various people throughout a day.
 While it may seem trivial, you will quickly find out all the nuances of the elevator world and be marveled that they work as well as they do.
+You cannot move on to the next Level unless you have completed the current Level (or made a valiant effort).

 We will focus heavily on TDDing and writing super clean code.
 This project is not graded but you will be presenting your work to a panel of expert elevator code engineers to judge you on your logic decisions and Javascript style.
-You cannot move on to the next Level unless you have completed the current Level (or made a valiant effort).
+The panel will declare a winner based on the following criteria:
+* Code Quality
+* Robustness of test suite
+* Efficiency of elevator algorithm
+* Number of Levels completed

+Fabulous prizes will be showered on said winner.

 ### Level 0
-* Whiteboard out the elevator process.
+* Pencil and paper out the elevator process.
 What kinds of things do you need to keep track of?
 What is a modern elevator's pickup and drop off strategy?

 ### Level 1
 * Build two Javascript classes - Elevator and Person.
 A